International ecommerce

 Shopify Markets homepage

 Setting up Shopify Markets is one way for merchants looking to expand their ecommerce presence internationally.
-Here are the key steps required to effectively configure your store for global sales:
+Here are the key steps required to effectively configure your store for international sales:

 1. Identify Target Markets

-Conduct thorough market research to identify which countries or regions you want to target.
+Conduct thorough market research to identify which countries or regions and specific markets you want to target.
 Consider factors such as market demand, competition, and cultural fit.

 1. Start by logging into your Shopify admin panel, then select Settings followed by Markets.